knitsewcraft.co.uk - Hints and Tips

 Blanket Binding UK

 Blanket binding ribbon is a fantastic classic product for repairing worn and frayed blanket edges, or adding a smooth, professional finished edge to home-made quilts and baby pram rugs.
 The fabric trim will add colour and impact to your design project.
+Available in gorgeous pastel shades: Baby pink, baby blue, peach, lemon yellow, deep pink, white and ivory/cream.
 Choose a colour that best compliments your baby blanket or quilt.
 We stock both pre-folded 36mm satin blanket binding, and 72mm unfolded satin ribbon in a wide range of fabulous colours and ours is one of the few satin trimmings that is still manufactured in Great Britain.
 Please Click here to view our blanket binding ribbon category

 This versatile fabric ribbon trimming is also used to create edges around household linens, bibs, placemats, and home furnishings, for seam binding, dressmaking and applique craft projects.
 Soft to the touch, perfect for adding a new luxurious edging trim to make do and mend projects.
 There are a great many helpful tutorials available on the internet for attaching blanket binding but we have added a few helpful hints below…